These Whole30 shrimp recipes make following the diet even easier.

 Cut out the carbs and processed foods and say hello to a healthier eating lifestyle.

-Shrimp is an excellent choice for someone on a Whole30 diet!
+And shrimp is an excellent choice for someone on a Whole30 diet!

 It’s time to reset your body and mindset with food with 17 of my favorite Whole30 shrimp recipes.